andrewratliff/andrewratliff.github.io/_posts/2020-02-17-the-mystery-of-capital.md

 categories: books
 ---

 According to Peruvian economist Hernando de Soto, capitalism fails in many developing and former communist countries as a result of unsatisfactory formal property systems.
-Mr. De Soto’s book, _The Mystery of Capital_ (2000), explains that if we want capitalism to work around the world, assets such as homes and businesses must be legally documented, and incorporated into the legal economy.
-Legal reform must make entrance into the legal economy feasible for the majority of the world’s population.
+Mr. De Soto’s book, _The Mystery of Capital_ (2000), explains that if we want capitalism to work around the world, assets such as homes and businesses must be officially documented, and incorporated into the formal economy.
+Legal reform must make entrance into the formal economy feasible for the majority of the world’s population.

 # Benefits for the Individual